tom-kola/MemoryGame/readme.md

 # Car Service App

 Enjoy the Memory Game!
 Every time you start new game, cards take diffrent locations and images from https://shibe.online.
 You can see result after each game, and also previous results.
+The app is responsive to the most popular resolutions.

 https://tom-kola.github.io/MemoryGame/